wso2-attic/esb-connectors/printavo/printavo-connector/printavo-connector-1.0.0/README.txt

    vi)       optionalCustomerCompany                     - Company of the customer for createCustomer optional case.
 Use a valid string value. vii)      optionalCustomerEmail                       - Email of the customer for createCustomer optional case.
 Use any email address which is correctly formatted. viii)     optionalCustomerPhone                       - Phone number of the customer for createCustomer optional case.
 Use a 10-digit phone number. ix)       perPage                                     - No of entries to return in a page.
 Use 1 or 2.
-(Use 1 or 2).
    x)        page                                        - No of the page to return.
 Use 1. xi)       customerFax                                 - Fax of the customer for updateCustomer optional case.
 Use a valid fax number. xii)      customerTaxExempt                           - Tax exempt status of the customer for updateCustomer optional case.
 Use a boolean value.